refraction-ray/iastu-hpc2-manual/administrators/history/setup.md

 ### outdated server

 centos 6.6, name as d1.

-* hostname change in `/etc/sysconfig/network`
-* search domain change in `/etc/resolv.conf`
-* static ip and gateway change in `/etc/sysconfig/network-scripts/ifcfg-Auto_em1`
+For operations on this server, please refer [this section](./oldtimes.md).

+**Note:** d1 is not ready to open to users.

 ## software